rabbitmq/rabbitmq-website/versioned_docs/version-3.13/federation.md

 existence of upstream sets, since there is an implicitly-defined upstream set called `all` to which all upstreams are added.

-Upstreams and upstream sets are both instances of [runtime parameters](./parameters).
+Upstreams and upstream sets are both defined using [runtime parameters](./parameters).
 Like exchanges and queues, each virtual host has its own distinct set of parameters and policies.
 For more generic information on parameters and policies, see the guide on [parameters and policies](./parameters).